Multi-EAR/Multi-EAR-services/README.md

 ## Getting started

-The Multi-EAR software contains all essential modules and services: data collection and storage, web-services for documentation and data visualization and services for remote monitoring and data transmission.
+The Multi-EAR services provide:
+- data collection and storage on the device
+- control, documentation and data visualization via a web browser
+- remote monitoring of the device via LoRa
+- data transmission to a central database

-## Local Web-Serices
+## Local Web-Services

 Browse to the devive IPv4 address for the local web-services (`192.168.128.1` in Wi-Fi access point mode).

-# Documentation #sensors
+### Documentation of the MEMS sensors

-# Data visualization #dashboard
+### Data visualization dashboard

-# Simplified Wi-Fi control #wifi
+### Simplified Wi-Fi control

 Enable Wi-Fi access point mode (via the web-service to let the device broadcast it's own network.
 The network SSID name shall be the device name with WPA2 passphrase `multi-ear`.